redtexts/texts/nicolaievsky_mh_1936_man_and_fighter.md

 essays published by Bruno Bauer in 1835 and 1836 were among the most trenchant of the attacks that were made on him.
-Bauer flatly denied the right of philosophy to criticise Christian dogma, and he did so with such dogmatism and violence that Strauss confidentally [sic] predicted that he would end up in the camp of the extreme bigots.
+Bauer flatly denied the right of philosophy to criticise Christian dogma, and he did so with such dogmatism and violence that Strauss confidentially predicted that he would end up in the camp of the extreme bigots.
 Bauer took a different path, however, and it was the bigots who forced him down it.
 Apart from the fact that their attack was directed at the philosophy of